microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 Data providers with additional configuration options (ex: [InputSimulationService](../InputSimulation/InputSimulationService.md)) should create a profile and inspector to allow customers to modify the behavior to best suit the needs of the application.

+> The complete code for the example in this section can be found in the MixedRealityToolkit.Services\InputSimulation folder.

 ### Define the profile

-> The complete code for the example in this section are from the MixedRealityToolkit.Services\InputSimulation\MixedRealityInputSimulationProfile.cs file.

 Profile contents should mirror the accessible properties of the observer (ex: update interval).
 All of the user configurable properties defined in each interface should be contained with the profile.